chapel-lang/chapel/doc/rst/developer/bestPractices/Sanitizers.rst

 dynamic analysis to catch many classes of bugs at runtime.

 AddressSanitizer (ASan) is a fast memory error detector.
 It consists of a compiler instrumentation module and a run-time library.
-ASan is similar to valgrind (`valgrind.rst`) in that it can help identify memory errors.
+ASan is similar to valgrind (:ref:`best-practices-valgrind`) in that it can help identify memory errors.
 ASan is much faster than valgrind, but does require recompilation.
 Note that only GCC and Clang support sanitizers.

 How-to
 ------